FRMiner/FRMiner/README.md

 This is the code for `Detection of Hidden Feature Requests from Massive Chat Messages via Deep Siamese Network`(FRMiner).

-FRMiner identifies feature request dialog from massive chat log with a pair-wise network structure and can benefit the requirement gathering process significantly.
+FRMiner identifies feature request dialog from massive chat log with a pair-wise network structure which can improve the requirement gathering process significantly.